mfrancisc/kubesaw.github.io/docs/components.md

 Both Proxy and Registration-service are optional components and not required for having a fully functional KubeSaw instance.
 The registration service can be useful if your KubeSaw service requires a signup mechanism/frontend.
 The proxy can help, in the case of a multi-cluster solution, with removing some of the _cluster awareness_ and friction for the end users or clients interacting with the member clusters.
+Another key feature of the proxy is that it accepts SSO tokens, not kube tokens.
+This keeps authorization and authentication centralized, which can be managed from the identity provider (atm only Keycloak is supported).

 The source code for both registration-service and proxy is available here [registration-service](https://github.com/codeready-toolchain/registration-service)